-West River Conveyors designs transfer chutes to improve material flow when conveying a variety of products, including standalone transfer chutes and chutes attached to a discharge boom.
+West River Conveyors designs underground and overland transfer chutes that improve material flow efficiency and safety when conveying various products.
+We can also manufacture standalone transfer chutes and ones that are attached to a discharge boom.

-Designs range from simple containers to more complex systems.
-We can also design transfer chutes for multiple heights and angles.
-Our team of engineers will work with you to evaluate your needs and design a chute for your exact requirements.
+Our chutes range from simple containers to highly complex systems for multiple heights and various angles.
+Our team of highly skilled engineers will work with you to evaluate your needs and create a chute that meets your exact requirements.

 Our chutes are highly effective at protecting their contents and containing them to the flow stream.
-A transfer chute routinely contains material that’s heavy, sharp or abrasive, so it needs to be lined with a very tough plate.
+A standard transfer chute routinely contains heavy, sharp, or abrasive material, so you need to line it with a very tough plate.

 Stainless and AR plate liners can be bolted or welded into the transfer chute’s frame, providing customers with the option of replacing the liners when needed.

 Transfer stations often have a rock box, which is a lip around the bottom of the chute that provides a ledge for rocks and dust to collect.
 The purpose of a rock box is to prevent the flow of ore from wearing out the bottom of the transfer chute.

 Transfer chutes are primarily used at the transfer points in a conveyor system.
 Therefore, they need some type of feature, such as a rounded base that will allow the chute to discharge its load into a centralized stream in the same direction as the receiving conveyor.

 The simplest conveyor system with a transfer point consists of two conveyors.
 Ore comes from a draw point such as a bin or stockpile.
 The first conveyor transports the ore to the transfer chute, which will transfer it to the second conveyor.

 This type of transfer chute typically has no moving parts, but it must place its contents in the center of the belt.
 Failure to do so can result in spillage below.

 Conveyor systems become more complicated when they use variable paths requiring multiple chutes that require a greater vertical distance.